viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 like for example

-i'm sure its a defensive mechanism, maybe you have had someone wrong you or you gave people the benefit of the doubt too person and all they did was prove you wrong
+i'm sure its a defensive mechanism, maybe you have had someone wrong you or you gave people the benefit of the doubt too person and all they did was prove you **Do you even like hanging out with me or just find me annoying most of the time?**

+I felt liked I did something to annoy you during mikado,

+I felt that you were so mean to me, maybe it cuz I was on my period, and if I was just overthinking and got the wrong impression but it felt you hate me sometimes.

+Was it because I was late?

+Or when I asked about the happy hour thing?
+I was just genuinely curious if we could and if not no big deal,

+And then you whispered to Sandy about something

+Did I do something to annoy you during mikado, tuesday